Tampa Possession with Intent to Sell Lawyers

-In order to convict a person of intent to sell, prosecution must be able to provide evidence that they possessed the desire, ability, and/or equipment to distribute an illegal substance.
+In order to convict a person of possession with intent to deliver, the prosecution must be able to prove they possessed the desire, ability, and/or equipment to distribute an illegal substance.
 They must also demonstrate that the defendant possessed the drug in question.

 Any of the following can be used to prove intent to sell: